One good way to protect your hat

 - The A-Team: in the movie, Lynch tries to shoot Morrison (who's wearing a hood).
 Instead it's Murdock, and the hood is actually filled with melted ceramic plates.

 - Faster.
 Driver has a steel plate which he got after being shot in the head by the men he's now hunting down in his Roaring Rampage of Revenge.
 At the end of the movie it saves his life after Cop shoots him in the back of the head.

-- Scanner Cop.
-The Big Bad initially resists the protagonist's psychic attack because of his steel plate, though it peels away the hair on his head.
+- Scanner Cop: The Big Bad initially resists the protagonist's psychic attack because of of the steel plate on his head, though it peels away the hair around it.
 The cop then concentrates really hard and gets the desired result.

 - Kick-Ass.
 After his disastrous first attempt at being a superhero the protagonist ends up with a lot of metal in his body, making it a little difficult to knock him out.